HockChong/1000-Startup-Investment-Analysis/README.md

 # The-StartUp-Quadrant

-📚 Task: Assist the Boards in identifying which startup represents the best investment opportunity from 1000 startup.
+📚 Task: Assist the Boards in identifying which startup represents the best investment opportunity from 1000 startups.

 📚 Selection Criterion:
 ✔️High Revenue (2015)